Skip to main content

 Attachments

-Attachment object consists of the following properties:
+Attachment objects support the following properties:

-var mailOptions = {
+const mailOptions = {

 attachments: [